debops/debops/docs/ansible/roles/pki/defaults-detailed.rst

   Optional, directory where the ACME client should store responses to ACME CA challenges.
 Defaults to :envvar:`pki_acme_challenge_dir`.

-``acme_contacts``
-  Optional, list of (mailto:) URLs that the ACME server can use to contact you for issues related to your account.
-For example, the server may wish to notify you about server-initiated revocation or certificate expiration.
-If not specified, the list defined in :envvar:`pki_acme_contacts` will be used.

 ``internal``
   Optional, boolean.
 Enable or disable support for internal CA certificates in a given realm.
 If you disable internal CA support, an alternative,